-As part of WHS obligations for HomeCare+, we must provide and maintain a working environment that is safe and free of risks to health, so far as is reasonably practicable.
+As part of PQSA's WHS obligations, we must provide and maintain a working environment that is safe and free of risks to health, so far as is reasonably practicable.
 Similarly, you must take reasonable care for your health and safety in the workplace and for the health and safety of others who may be affected by what you do or don't do.

 If you are feeling unwell, you should stay home and away from the workplace.
 Please familiarise yourself with the Department of Health COVID-19 information as specific requirements are in place for people who have returned from a region that is at high or moderate risk for COVID-19, or think they may have been in close contact with a confirmed case of COVID-19.